publiclab/plots2/README.md

 Please report any error regarding phantomjs installation in the github issue tracker.
 We will try to solve it as fast as possible.

+### Solr search engine

+Solr is a standalone search server.
+You put documents in it (called "indexing") via JSON, XML, CSV or binary over HTTP.
+You query it via HTTP GET and receive JSON, XML, CSV or binary results.
+Solr enables powerful matching capabilities including phrases, wildcards, joins, grouping and much more across any data type.
+We are using an adapter called `sunspot` to communicate to solr search server through our rails app.

 ##Installation

 Installation steps: